faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 # Day 3 Task: Docker

-#### In this task I had learned several basic Docker commands and also also created a frontend webpage, backend and database using Docker out of which only fronend is publically accessible and not backend and database.
+#### In this task I had learned several basic Docker commands and also also created a frontend webpage, backend and database using Docker, out of which only fronend is publically accessible and not the backend or database.

 First of all, I had pulled the image of nginx using below command: